 To use CodeSafe applications with the nShield 5c, you must exchange launcher service keys between the client and the nShield 5c by following the procedures in this section.
-You also have to enable port 2205 between the RFS and the network-attached HSM for csadmin.
+You also have to enable outgoing communication from the client machine to port 2205 on the network-attached HSM for csadmin.